mui/mui-x/docs/data/charts/legend/legend.md

 The legend can either be displayed in a `'column'` or `'row'` layout controlled with the `direction` property.

-It can also be moved by the property `position: { vertical, horizontal }` which defines how the legend aligns into the SVG.
+It can also be moved with the `position: { vertical, horizontal }` property which defines how the legend aligns within the SVG.

 - `vertical` can be `'top'`, `'middle'`, or `'bottom'`.
 - `horizontal` can be `'left'`, `'middle'`, or `'right'`.

-From a given `position`, you can add some space with `padding` which can either be a number, or an object `{ top, bottom, left, right }`.
+You can add some space to a given `position` with a `padding` property which can be either a number or an object `{ top, bottom, left, right }`.
 This `padding` will add space between the SVG borders and the legend.

 Defaults are such that the legend is placed on top of the charts.